 Proof and validation of functioning failover mechanisms of link between the devices

-Use case-3: Testing network with isolated L2 overlay networks
+Use Case-3: Testing Network with Isolated L2 Overlay Networks

 Introduction

-In this Use case virtually separate paths were created to isolate the traffic flow between the end points.
-For this Virtual Private LAN Service (VPLS) was implemented in this Use case.
-The goal was to connect multiple end-points in an OpenFlow network, creating isolated L2 broadcast overlay networks.
+In this Use case, virtually separate paths were created to isolate the traffic flow between the end points.
+For this Virtual Private LAN Service (VPLS) was implemented in this use case.
+The goal was to connect multiple endpoints in an OpenFlow network, creating isolated L2 broadcast overlay networks.
 While legacy technologies require the manual configuration of multiple devices in the network, VPLS tries to make the process easier for network operators.
 Hosts that get connected together can send in either untagged or VLAN tagged traffic, using either the same or different VLAN IDs.
 Two different VPLS were created, first, blue VPLS connecting Host H1 with Server 1 and second, red VPLS connecting Host H2 with Server 2 as observed in following figure.